paulskirk53/Observatory-wiki/branch documentation.md

 The current branches in use  for testing new code are:
 - test-AI-direction-and-countdown-to-target
-	- this is still based on moving until the encoder value reaches the target vallue (the original system).
+	- this is still based on moving until the encoder value reaches the target value (the original system).
 - merged -test-master-and degrees
 	- this is the new idea of calculating the number of motor steps required to reach the target azimuth.
 Once tested, the branch below can be deleted.
+Or merge this branch into drive using degrees (done 18-12-25)
 -  drive using degrees

 **Monitor program**